Alitalia: a symbol of Italy's stunted efforts at market economy

 "The real problem is getting past the politics.
 Alitalia is not a national treasure anymore, it's a national disgrace and it has been for years," said airline industry analyst James Halstead, managing partner at UK-based Aviation Strategy.

-That's why Air France-KLM (AIRF.PA), Alitalia's longtime fiancé, has not yet abandoned hopes for an eventual tie-up.
+That's why Air France-KLM, Alitalia's longtime fiance, has not yet abandoned hopes for an eventual tie-up.

 The Franco-Dutch group has remained an Alitalia shareholder with 25 percent since 2009.
 However, this month it decided against participating in Alitalia's cash call and let its stake be diluted.
 It said its SkyTeam alliance partner was strategically important, but not at any cost.